 - A helpful guide on how to use soil surveys.

 - This Web site lists soil surveys that have been published by the U.S. Department of Agriculture since 1899.
 Some surveys are linked to online pdf formats.
 Adobe Acrobat is required for viewing.

 - Portal to Texas History: Texas Soil Surveys

 - Has recent and older (1900-1949) soil surveys.

 Cornette Library has other maps, including maps from the Department of the Interior, CIA, Census Bureau, and more.
-To find these maps, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Department.
+To find these maps, use the Cornette Library Catalog and set limits to format of MAP and limit to the Government Documents Unit.
 These maps are shelved by SuDoc order and are in the east side map cases.
 Some maps may be in CD-ROM form.
 Sorry, WTAMU does not have Sectional Aeronautical Charts or Nautical Charts.

 - National Weather Service

 - Use this site for forecasts for aviation, marine, hurricanes, severe weather and fire weather.

 - Daily Weather Map

 - The charts on this web site are the principal charts of the former Weather Bureau publication, "Daily Weather Map."
 They are the Surface Weather Map, the 500-Millibar Height Contours chart, the Highest and Lowest Temperatures chart, and the Precipitation Areas and Amounts chart.